FELIX75791/iterative-set-expansion/README.md

 ...
 ```

----

-## Submission Notes

-You should submit the following:
-- `proj2.tar.gz`: source code
-- `README.md`: this file
 - Transcript 1: Output for `-spanbert 2 0.7 "bill gates microsoft" 10`
 - Transcript 2: Output for `-gemini 2 0.0 "bill gates microsoft" 10`